stojg/recommend/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/stojg/recommend/badges/coverage.png?s=5938cb4642b77c2ea081f4771f096134b93d3494)](https://scrutinizer-ci.com/g/stojg/recommend/)
 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/stojg/recommend/badges/quality-score.png?s=ccc1fe675b9e51fc87694d5a09b509bf0d1352f9)](https://scrutinizer-ci.com/g/stojg/recommend/)

-This library makes it easier to find recommendations and similarities between different things.
-There are a couple of use cases for it:
+This library should make it easier to find recommendations and similarities between different things.
+There are a couple of use cases that I developed it for:

   * Recommend a list of music albums/artists to a user
   * Recommend an article that is similar to the current one that a user is reading